patrickwang96/vimify/readme.md

 And you'll be good to go!
 Once help tags are generated, you can just run `:help vimify` in vim to see the manual.

-## Roadmap
-- Clean up the code and break things apart to their own sections / files
-- Instead of making a file that opens as an interface, push the whole thing to `:copen` (need to dig in some literature for that).
-- Make a setup interface that helps new users create a `Authorisation: Basic` token without having to read this readme or visiting shady encoding sites.
-- Your ideas and wishes.